Tunisians protest against constitution referendum as opposition grows | Politics

 - Tunisia

+Saied has appointed a new electoral commission, casting doubts over the credibility of any vote.
+He has also appointed a temporary judicial council and sacked dozens of judges.
+His supporters say he is standing up to elite forces whose bungling and corruption have condemned Tunisia to a decade of political paralysis and economic stagnation.

-However, nearly all Tunisia's political parties have rejected the proposed referendum, along with the powerful UGTT labour union.
+However Tunisia's main political parties have said they will boycott the referendum, and the powerful UGTT labour union has refused to take part in talks on the new constitution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)